 Hi and welcome to It’s All Done With Mirrors.
 This site communicates and keeps the miscellaneous writings of me, Dominic, a Tasmanian film scholar and lecturer.
 My writing interests run from film to fiction to rock and roll.

 I gained a PhD in English at the University of Tasmania in 2009, where I later coordinated a variety of courses, including Popular Fiction, Literary Theory, 19th Century British Literature, and several film studies courses.
 I also coordinated the first-year English program at UTAS from 2010 till 2012.
 Since 2012, I have been a lecturer in the University’s enabling program, where I teach and coordinate a variety of units focused on study skills, writing, and research.
 I’m grateful to be able to use my skills in these areas to prepare and support non-traditional learners to fulfill their aspirations.
 I’m one person in a dedicated team focused on expanding educational opportunities for a range of Tasmanians.

-As an author, my publications include two full length non-fiction books and several study-guide books for senior secondary students.
+I’m the author of two full-length non-fiction books and several study-guide books for senior secondary students.
 I’ve also written numerous academic book chapters (see Publications for more information), in addition to undertaking content editing and consultancy work.

 - Email: firstname.lastname@example.org

 “[In Brute Force] Lennard’s is the best kind of criticism—the kind that both satisfies our craving for causal explanation and increases our appreciation of the works under discussion. . . .
 Lennard’s compositional flair, in combination with his keen interpretive vision and his command of the relevant science, makes this book a real gem—eminently readable, full of insight, and suffused with good sense. . . .
 [This] book deserves a large audience.”